HOW & WHERE WE WORK

 In 2017, you helped us drink up a forest.

-This spring has been GFW's largest year to date, by far.
-We helped to plant more than 732,000 trees across approximately 770 acres of formerly mined lands and 530 acres of forests.
+We helped plant more than 732,000 trees across approximately 770 acres and 530 acres of forests.

 "The New River Gorge: Ancient River, Old Mines, New National Park by Mary Caperton Morton.